 FOR IMMEDIATE RELEASE: December 21, 2009

-SCHUMER, GILLIBRAND ANNOUNCE FINAL CONGRESSIONAL PASSAGE FOR $1.6 MILLION FOR VACCINE PROGRAM AT TRUDEAU INSTITUTE
+SCHUMER, GILLIBRAND, HINCHEY ANNOUNCE FINAL CONGRESSIONAL PASSAGE FOR $4 MILLION FOR BINGHAMTON UNIVERSITY

-U.S. Senators Charles E. Schumer and Kirsten Gillibrand today announced final congressional passage for the Department of Defense appropriations bill which includes $1.6 million for Saranac Lake’s Trudeau Institute.
-The funding would be used to research the impact and efficacy of combining influenza vaccinations with antiviral prophylaxis.
-Former Congressman John McHugh helped secure this Defense funding while he was in the House.
+U.S. Senators Charles E. Schumer and Kirsten Gillibrand and Congressman Maurice Hinchey today announced final congressional passage for the Department of Defense appropriations bill which includes $4 million for the University of Binghamton's Center for Autonomous Solar Power.
+The funding would be used to research and develop new materials to improve the power density and energy density of ultracapacitors to help promote the use of alternative energies.

-The Appropriations Bill for the Department of Defense was passed by the House last week and by the Senate this weekend.
+The Appropriations Bill for the Department of Defense passed the House last week and passed the Senate this weekend.
 The legislation will now be sent to the President for signature.